dmd-program/dmd-100/topics/organizing_story_development.md

 You do not need to follow these in any particular order.
 Choose the path of least resistance when quickly prototyping a narrative.

+## Setting

+## POV

 ## Character

-1. Choose a genre
-2. Define the audience
-3. Identify characters
 1. Assign characterization types to characters
 2. Develop character profiles
 3. Identify tropes to apply to characters or change characters to avoid unwanted tropes

 ## Plot

+1. Theme
-1. Write critical beats (decision points)
+2. Write critical beats (decision points)
   - Supports critical story path
   - Include elements:
     - Exposition